 C.R.S.
 24-31-315 Training & Resource Guide

 In July 2015, C.R.S.
 24-31-315 was created by House Bill 15-1287 to mandate in-service training requirements for Colorado peace officers.
 The initial training mandate was completed on July 1st, 2017.
-After July 1st, 2017, every fulltime, part-time, and reserve peace officer in the State of Colorado who falls under 16-2.5-102, is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training and De-Escalation training.
+After July 1st, 2017, every POST certified full-time, part-time, and reserve peace officer employed by a Colorado law enforcement agency is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training and De-Escalation training.
 These classes can be taken in a classroom setting or agencies may include interactive, web-based training to fulfill this mandate.
 The curriculum for these classes is at the discretion of the chief executive of each agency.
 These classes can also be used to fulfill the 24 hours of mandatory annual in-service training specified in POST Rule 28.

 The training cycle will be considered completed once the officer receives a total of 4 hours of Proper Holds and Restraints training, 4 hours of Anti-Bias training, 2 hours of Community Policing/Community Partnership training, and 2 hours of De-Escalation training.

 Upon completion of the training cycle, the five year deadline will be re-set from the date the last mandated training was completed.
 For instance, an officer has completed 10 hours of the mandated training and just needs 2 hours of De-Escalation training.
 The officer completes the De-escalation training on January 1st, 2020.
 Their new deadline for their next training cycle becomes January 1st, 2025.